 On Dec.
 29, 2014, linebacker, Jermaine Cunningham, posts intimate pictures of his girlfriend to social media without her permission.
 He posts “photos of his girlfriend’s inner thigh, groin, and backside on Instagram,” according to Broadly.
 Cunningham must undergo court-ordered anger management classes and be on probation for three years.
 The NFL suspends him for six weeks.

-Hint: NFL player Adam ‘Pac-Man’ Jones is accused of assault.
+Next: NFL player Adam ‘Pac-Man’ Jones receives assault accusations.

 Adam ‘Pac-Man’ Jones